Ma Long (footballer)

-Ma Long (马龙 (馬龍, Mǎ Lóng); born 26 February 1990 in Qingdao, Shandong) is a Chinese football player who plays for Tai'an Tiankuang in China League Two.
+Ma Long (马龙 (馬龍, Mǎ Lóng); born 26 February 1990) is a Chinese professional footballer who plays as a midfielder for Chinese Champions League club Zibo Home.

 Club career

 Ma Long is a graduate of the Shandong Luneng under-19 youth team.
 He received his promotion to the senior team in 2010 when he made his debut for them as a substitute in a 2010 AFC Champions League game against Sanfrecce Hiroshima in a 1-0 win on February 24, 2010.

 In January 2014, Ma moved to China League One side Qingdao Hainiu on a one-year loan deal.
 After a personally successful loan spell at Qingdao where he gained regular playing time, Ma made his move permanent the following season.
 On 9 September 2017 in a league game against Hangzhou Greentown, he was caught in a collision while fighting for a header which resulted in him hitting the goalpost, breaking two of his ribs and seeing him miss most of the two following seasons at Qingdao.